-- 33. (1) After the amount of an individual payment transaction is debited from the payer's account or, where the payer does not use a payment account, after receipt of the payment order, the payer's payment service provider shall provide the payer, without undue delay and in the same way as laid down in Paragraph 27(1) with all of the following information: - (a) a reference enabling the payer to identify each payment transaction and, where appropriate, information relating to the payee; - (b) the amount of the payment transaction in the currency in which the payer's payment account is debited or in the currency used for the payment order; - (c) the amount of any charges for the payment transaction and, where applicable, a breakdown of the amounts of such charges, or the interest payable by the payer; - (d) where applicable, the exchange rate used in the payment transaction by the payer's payment service provider, and the amount of the payment transaction after that currency conversion;
+- 33. (1) After the amount of an individual payment transaction is debited from the payer's account or, where the payer does not use a payment account, after receipt of the payment order, the payer's payment service provider shall provide the payer, without undue delay and in the same way as laid down in Paragraph 27(1), with all of the following information: - (a) a reference enabling the payer to identify each payment transaction and, where appropriate, information relating to the payee; - (b) the amount of the payment transaction in the currency in which the payer's payment account is debited or in the currency used for the payment order; - (c) the amount of any charges for the payment transaction and, where applicable, a breakdown of the amounts of such charges, or the interest payable by the payer; - (d) where applicable, the exchange rate used in the payment transaction by the payer's payment service provider, and the amount of the payment transaction after that currency conversion; - (e) the debit value date or the date of receipt of the payment order.

-- (e) the debit value date or the date of receipt of the payment order. - (2) A framework contract shall include a provision whereby the payment service provider shall provide or make available periodically, at least once a month, free of charge, on paper or on another durable medium which allows the payer to store and reproduce unchanged the information referred to in Paragraph 33(1). - (3) Without prejudice to Paragraph 33(2), the payment service provider shall also provide or make available periodically, at least once a year, free of charge, on paper or on another durable medium which allows the payer to store and reproduce information unchanged the information referred to in Paragraph 33(1). - (4) Without prejudice to Paragraphs 16(2) and 33(3), a framework contract shall include a provision whereby the payer may require the information referred to in Paragraph 33(1) to be provided or made available free of charge, on paper or on another durable medium which allows the payer to store and reproduce information unchanged, at a less frequent basis than as provided in Paragraph 33(2).
-However, the payer shall be allowed to revert back to frequency referred to in Paragraph 33(2) at any time and free of charge.
+- (2) A framework contract may include a condition that the information referred to in Paragraph 33(1) is to be provided, on paper or on another durable medium at least once a month and free of charge.
+However, the payer shall have the option to receive the information in the same manner and frequency as referred to in Paragraph 33(1).
+This option shall be available at any time and free of charge. - (3) Without prejudice to Paragraph 16(2), a framework contract may include a condition that the payer may require the information referred to in Paragraph 33(1) to be provided, on paper or on another durable medium at a less frequent basis than as provided in Paragraph 33(2) and free of charge.
+However, the payer shall be allowed to revert back to the frequency referred to in Paragraph 33(2), at any time and free of charge.